Prison. Heroin. Drugs. Gangs. Mercy. Love. Grace. God. Acceptance. Sinner. Eternal Life. Puerto Rico. Grace. Saved. Forgiveness. Children. Trials.

 The words of Jesus in John 17:20-23 reflect the heart of Jaime Torres.
 “My prayer is not for them alone.
 I pray also for those who will believe in Me through their message, that all of them may be one, Father, just as You are in Me and I am in You.
 May they also be in Us, so that the world may believe that You have sent Me.
 I have given them the glory that You gave Me, that they may be One as We are One: I in them and You in Me.
 May they be brought to complete unity to let the world know that You sent Me and have loved them even as You have loved Me.”

-To order a copy, contact Jaime at jaimetorresministries.com at hearmyheart.net, or at Amazon.com.
+To order a copy of this book, please contact Jaime at jaimetorresministries.com or go to hearmyheart.net or Amazon.com.
 To contact me, send an email to email@example.com.